 Ideal candidates will present the following profile:

-- MS Degree in Electrical, Electronic, or Computer Engineering from an accredited college or university.
+- BS or MS Degree in Electrical, Electronic, or Computer Engineering from an accredited college or university.

 - 10 years’ experience in the maintenance, inspection, testing, troubleshooting and repair of Railway Signaling installations.